 There are just too many choices online for people to find answers to their questions or needs.
 A lot of times, the answers find them while consumers are scrolling through social media, checking their email, or reading texts from friends.
 All of this traffic therefore ends up going to a few big publishers, while just a few leads trickle down to the small guys.

-Solution: Improve content promotion through paid display in Bing and Google.
+Solution: Improve content promotion through Bing and Google display ads.
 The Google Display Network (GDN) in particular can unlock huge reach when run as a targeted campaign through AdWords.
 Companies can also build audiences through social and email to ensure their content actually gets seen.
 Also, make sure your content is both valuable and clickable.
 Give people what they want!

 Without a good way to trace ROI, marketers in small and medium-sized companies may feel like their digital marketing spend is going down a hole.
 They know this probably is not the case, but without a concrete way to prove the ROI of marketing activities, it can be hard to know what activities produce the most returns and which should be tweaked.